sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/2/2022 01:29 PT_
+_Updated 6/2/2022 22:53 PT_

-The team is working on development and QA for v7.15.
-The new ETA for the v7.15 release is Friday, June 3rd.
+v7.15 has passed QA and will be released tomorrow, June 3rd.
+The team is now working on development and QA for v7.16.

 ***